-- Green water snakes (Nerodia Cyclopion), are one of the most common snakes found in Mississippi and are also found in Alabama, Kentucky, and Louisiana.
+- Green water snakes (Nerodia Cyclopion) are among the most common snakes found in Mississippi and in Alabama, Kentucky, and Louisiana.

 - Mississippi green water snakes often live in cypress swamps and the Mississippi lowlands.

 - These semi-aquatic reptiles normally grow between 30 – 45 inches.

 Mississippi is the 32nd largest and 35th most populous state in the United States, with the Mississippi River defining its western borders.
 The state’s name is a Native American term that means “great water” or “father of waters.”
 It is easy to find forests, marshes, coastal dunes, and other types of scenery across the state.
 Given this, it is not surprising that the state is home to more than 500 types of wildlife, including over 48 reptile species, both venomous and non-venomous.

 One of the most well-known reptile species is the green water snake (Nerodia Cyclopion), a common species of non-venomous snake endemic to the southeastern parts of the United States, particularly Alabama, Mississippi, parts of Kentucky, and Louisiana.
 Keep reading to discover the largest Mississippi green water snake ever recorded.

 How To Identify A Mississippi Green Water Snake